 The Market Value of Assets is represented by the dark blue dotted line and the Actuarial Value of Assets is represented by the green solid line.
 The Actuarial Value of Assets is developed by smoothing five years of investment returns, as seen on page 5.
 The percentages above the bars represent the funded ratio based on the AVA.
-The funded percentage increases to 130% due to the benefit changes adopted on January 1, 2020.
+The funded percentage increased to 130% due to the benefit changes adopted on January 1, 2020, then decreased to 126% in the following year.